-Due to the scale invariance of the field profile, all dimensions were normalised to the outer diameter of the available design volume (i.e. the magnet) and the geometry obtained was as follows:
+Due to the scale invariance of the field profile, all dimensions were normalised to the outer diameter of the available

-From the results in Fig. 4 and Table 1, the achieved results, beyond their novel continuous-tuning ability, outperform other reported designs/simulations in penetration depth, while having similar values of discernible thickness and field in-265 tensity/gradient, when compensating for the unavoidable distance decay.
-Further optimisation on the packing density was not attempted, as limits are fabrication dependent, and the centre was left unpopulated to allow for RF coils, meaning the performance could be increased further significantly.
+From the results in Fig. 4 and Table 1, the achieved results, beyond their novel continuous-tuning ability, outperform other reported designs and simulations in penetration depth, while having similar values of discernible thickness and field intensity/gradient, when compensating for the unavoidable distance decay.
+Further optimisation on the packing density was not attempted, as limits are fabrication-dependent, and the centre was left unpopulated to allow for radio-frequency (RF) coils, meaning the performance could be increased further significantly.